 Vasudev is studying Computer Science at UC Berkeley.
 His previous research experience at UC Berkeley’s RISE Lab, supervised by Professor Randy Katz, focused on creating innovative interfaces to modify user transportation habits and reduce Carbon Emissions using Machine Learning.
 In the Moorjani Lab, he is working on methods to reconstruct human population ancestry, applying machine learning approaches for deconvolving local ancestry in admixed populations.

 mclafferty at berkeley dot edu

-Morgan is a second year student studying Computer Science and Applied Mathematics at UC Berkeley.
+Morgan is studying Computer Science and Applied Mathematics at UC Berkeley.
 Her previous research experience at Thermo Fisher Scientific focused on optimizing the workflow of commercial CRISPR/Cas9-based human genome editing tools.
 In the Moorjani lab, she is working on perform computational and statistical analysis to characterize human evolutionary history.

 suhnkim at berkeley dot edu

-Sean is a freshman currently studying Materials Science Engineering at UC Berkeley.
+Sean is studying Materials Science Engineering at UC Berkeley.
 His previous research experience was at UC Irvine under the guidance of Professor Rachel Martin where he studied the novel proteases in the carnivorous plant D. capensis and their binding specificities.
-In the Moorjani lab, Sean aims to perform simulations to test different methods for characterizing admixture events.
+In the Moorjani lab, Sean is working on methods for characterizing admixture events.